FrancescoPalma/CodeClan_Assignment_1/README.md

 #### Day 6
 Today's been a long day and the time I am writing this is a witness (i.e. 01,30am).
 Actually, I almost forgot how much stuff I've done today.
 As far as I remember, I have really **completed** the back-end and the app works fine in all of its functionalities, so I'll just review in general the code before _deployment_.
 Until now I have refactored the `.erb` files in `Views`, the HTML and I've done some CSS to add a basic mobile responsiveness functionality to the web app.
 Tomorr...
 Actually, later on today I will get to work on the **front-end**, I've got stored some real nice ideas.
 No hints though, I am not a fan of spoilers.
-Tomorrow You will see with my final update of this file :)
+Tomorrow - this time I really _mean_ tomorrow - You will see with my final update of this file :)

 (In Progress)